Linear Algebra with Python and NumPy (II)

 2 Eigenvalues and Eigenvectors

-where $\mathbf{D}$ is a diagonal matrix containing eigenvalues on its diagonal.
-Columns of $\mathbf{U}$ are eigenvectors, which makes $\mathbf{U}$ an unitary matrix.
+where D is a diagonal matrix containing eigenvalues on its diagonal.
+Columns of U are eigenvectors, which makes U an unitary matrix.
 Note that only diagonalizable matrices can be factorized in this way, which is also called spectral decomposition or eigendecomposition.

 Example: Find eigenvalues and eigenvectors for matrix